-As an infill site, close to downtown, this project could have an impact on underused commercial space in the area.
+As an infill site, close to downtown, this project could have a positive impact on underused commercial space in the area.
 As downtown sites intensify, there is more need for retail and other services.
-New residents within Vintage at Kings Canyon will support area businesses.

 Support heritage tourism activities, particularly those associated with historic resources, cultural institutions and the State Capitol (5.4a)?